gprothia2/TextractonECR/README.md

 - Go to file main/docker_utils/load_ecr  - chanage the name of AWS account and Image

 		Execute "sh build" - this will build the docer image locally

-	Execurte "Sh load_ecr" - this will load the dociker image to AWS ECR
+		Execute "Sh load_ecr" - this will load the dociker image to AWS ECR